-The series of golden colored $1 coins honoring the former Presidents of the United States continued with the Calvin Coolidge Presidential Dollar.
+The series of golden colored $1 coins honoring the former Presidents of the United States continued with the Calvin Coolidge Presidential Dollar (Buy on eBay).
 This represented the second issue for the year 2014 and the thirtieth release for the series overall.

 Calvin Coolidge had served as city council member and mayor of Northampton, state legislator, lieutenant governor, and governor of Massachusetts, before serving as vice president under Warren G. Harding.
 Coolidge succeeded the Presidency following the sudden death of Harding and was reelected in his own right in 1926.